SmartTechAIResearch/sizingservers.ipc/sizingservers.ipc.md

 #Known issues
 When there is a sender- and a receiver app and a new receiver app is launched it can get the same sent message twice just thereafter.
 The end point manager service installer  could be better.
+When opening the Visual Studio solution, it is possible that your virus scanner will detect a trojan horse.
+This is a false negative.
+I don't do malicious stuff.